LibraryCarpentry/governance/community-calls/2018-11-06-Foerstner.md

 * Certified Software Carpentry (SWC) instructor since May 5, 2015
 * Instructor of 11 SWC and 3 Library Carpentry (LC) workshops

-## Current State

-_The good news:_
+## The good news:
 Open Access is on its way to becoming the default publishing mode.

 _Science Europe: cOAlition S / Plan S_
 https://www.coalition-s.org/

-_This doesn’t mean that research libraries are not needed anymore._
+## This doesn’t mean that research libraries are not needed anymore.
 Research libraries have new tasks.

-_The mission remains the same:_
+## The mission remains the same:
 Scientific libraries must preserve research output and provide access to it.

-_Libraries should become major publishers (again) and drivers of open access._
+## Libraries should become major publishers (again) and drivers of open access.
 Help scientific communities to flip their journals to open access or start new open access journals following the FAIR Open Access Principles.
 https://www.fairopenaccess.org/